AnnaGerber/little-bits-js/2.brightness/instructions.md

     });

-You can find a copy of this code in [2.twist/twist.js](./twist.js)
+You can find a copy of this code in [2.brightness/brightness.js](./brightness.js)

 ### What you'll see

 This project uses Pulse Width Modulation (PWM) to control the LED brightness using a value read from an analog input (the dimmer).
-All of the LEDs will increase or decrease in brightness in response to twisting the dimmer.
+All of the LEDs in the bargraph will increase or decrease in brightness in response to twisting the dimmer.
 You'll see the raw value read from the dimmer printed to the console whenever it changes.

 ### Going further